Join us for our open evening at Leiths on Thursday, 16 July 2026, 6.30–8.30pm, and discover how the Culinary Diploma can launch your career in food.

 • Be aged 18 or over

-• Have all fees settled in full, at time of booking
+• Have all fees settled in full at the time of booking

-• Have competent spoken and written English and numeracy skills, including using a calculator
+• Have competent spoken and written English and numeracy skills, including the ability to use a calculator

 Qualifications

-Leiths Education will provide successful candidates with a recognised Assessment Award to submit to the Maritime Coastguard Agency (MCA).
-Candidates must complete the Application for UK (MLC) Ship’s Cook Certificate of Competency (SCC) using application form MSF4395.
+Leiths Education will provide successful candidates with a recognised Leiths Assessment Award to submit to the Maritime Coastguard Agency (MCA).
+Candidates must complete the Application for UK (MLC) Ships’ Cook Certificate of Competency (SCC) using application form MSF4395.

 Please note that this Certificate of Competency will constitute part of the MCA certification and applicants will also need to comply with the additional requirements as outlined in MCA MSN 1846, Section 3, which can be found here.